MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/agent/agent-oceh/oceh-view-conversations-sessions-dynamics-365-apps.md

 ms.custom:
 ---

-# View conversation and session form in Dynamics 365 for Customer Engagement apps
+# View conversation and session activity types in the Customer Engagement apps

 Applies to Dynamics 365 for Customer Engagement apps version 9.1.0